rakzcs/cookbook/soup/Sausage Potato Soup.md

 4. Bring to a boil, add cubed potatoes.
 Simmer until potatoes are tender, about 20-25 minutes.
 5. Add sausage back, and if desired, stir in cheese.
 6. Garnish with red pepper flakes and parsley.
 Serve!

-Enjoy this delicious and warming soup, perfect for a cozy meal!